-1. The time limits prescribed by this Code shall be calculated in hours, days and months.
-When calculating time limits, the day and hour on which the running of the period commences shall not be taken into account, except for terms of arrest and detention that are calculated in minutes.

-2. Procedural time limits also include non-working hours, including holidays and non-working days.

-3. A term calculated in days shall expire on the 24th hour of the last day.
+- 1. The time limits prescribed by this Code shall be calculated in hours, days and months.
+When calculating time limits, the day and hour on which the running of the period commences shall not be taken into account, except for terms of arrest and detention that are calculated in minutes. - 1.
+When calculating time limits for carrying out covert investigative actions, the day and hour on which the covert investigative actions commence shall be taken into account. - 2.
+Procedural time limits also include non-working hours, including holidays and non-working days. - 3.
+A term calculated in days shall expire on the 24th hour of the last day.
 A term calculated in months shall expire on the corresponding day of the last month, and if the last month has no corresponding date, on the last day of that month.